CollinHemeltjen/SaxTP/README.md

 # SaxTP
-A commandline based clientent for a simple file retrieval protocol ontop of UDP / IP.
+A commandline based client for a simple file retrieval protocol on top of UDP / IP.

 # Installation
 ## User